Western Regional Examining Board

-The Western Regional Examining Board (WREB) is one of five examination agencies for dentists and dental hygienists in the United States.
-The other examination agencies are, Council of Interstate Testing Agencies, Central Regional Dental Testing Service, Northeast Regional Board of Dental Examiners, Southern Regional Testing Agency.
+The Western Regional Examining Board (WREB) was one of five examination agencies for dentists and dental hygienists in the United States.
+The other examination agencies were/are, Council of Interstate Testing Agencies, Central Regional Dental Testing Service, Northeast Regional Board of Dental Examiners (later the Commission on Dental Competency Assessments), Southern Regional Testing Agency.
 These were organized to better standardize clinical exams for licensure.

-WREB members for Dental and Dental Hygiene, unless otherwise noted are Alaska, Arizona, Arkansas, California (Dental), Hawaii (Dental Hygiene) Idaho, Illinois, Iowa, Kansas, Minnesota, Mississippi (Dental Hygiene), Missouri, Montana, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, Texas, Utah, Washington, West Virginia (affiliate member) and Wyoming.
-These states help create the exam.

-Other states that are currently accepting successful completion results of the WREB exam in support of initial licensure are Alabama, California (Dental Hygiene), Colorado, Connecticut, Indiana, Kentucky, Maine, Massachusetts, Michigan, Nebraska, Ohio, Pennsylvania, Rhode Island, South Dakota, Tennessee, Virginia, and Wisconsin.
+In 2021, WREB merged with the Commission on Dental Competency Assessments.
+WREB examinations were no longer given after 2022.

+States that accept historical WREB examination results are shown below.